getkeops/keops/doc/python/installation.rst

 Compilation issues
 ------------------

-First of all, make sure that you are using a C++ compiler which is compatible with the **C++11 revision** and/or your **nvcc** (CUDA) compiler.
+First of all, make sure that you are using a C++ compiler which is compatible with the **C++11 revision**.
 Otherwise, compilation of formulas may fail in unexpected ways.
-A table of supported combinations is available at `this address <https://gist.github.com/ax3l/9489132>`_.
 Depending on your system, you can:

 1. Install a compiler **system-wide**: for instance, on Debian-based Linux distributions, you can install g++ with apt and then use `update-alternatives <https://askubuntu.com/questions/26498/choose-gcc-and-g-version>`_ to choose a suitable compiler as default.
 Don't forget to pick compatible versions for both **gcc** and **g++**.